 Designed by artist and author Maria Reidelbach, Homegrown Mini-Golf on Kelder’s Farm is a mini-golf paradise for anyone who fits the crunchy granola type.
 The 10-hole mini-course has fun and challenging hazards made from vintage farm tools and is surrounded by a tasting garden made up of more than 50 varieties of fruits, vegetables, plants, and grains.
 While this may be an elevated experience, it is still very kid friendly.

 Homegrown Mini-Golf is home to the world’s largest garden gnome and the ninth hole features the “the Grain Gang,” 13 cartoon figures made from edible seeds and grains.
-This place is ideal for parties and events as it accommodates 10-500 people.
-And at $3.75 per person, the grass is truly greener here.

 Red Rooster Drive-In, Brewster

 Go back in time at this retro drive-in and mini golf course.
 Founded in 1963, Red Rooster maintains its original full food menu, ice cream, and milkshakes.
 While the mini golf course is colorful and fun, it isn’t terribly challenging The holes are stationed separate from one another with some space between them, so the game may not feel as fluid.

 The course does have a classic windmill obstacle and other playful props, but it is probably best suited for younger children.
 But, for families and older people that visit, the drive-in’s famous hamburgers and black and white shakes are fantastic foods that fill empty stomachs and finish out a good game.

 Lakeside Licks Ice Cream, Highland